tk2558/OpenWeatherAPI-Web-Application/README.md

 # OpenWeatherAPI-Web-Application

-Weather App that is built using NodeJS, HTML, and CSS.
+Weather Application built using NodeJS, HTML, and CSS.
 The app utilizes OpenWeatherMap API with server-client communication to retrieve data based on user's input (Displays on localhost website)
 <br /><br />
 Data: <br />
 -> Weather of inputted location based on an image <br />